mxber2022/Ethena/README.md

 ## Support

 For any questions, issues, or suggestions, feel free to open an issue on GitHub or contact us at **support@ethenasea.com**.

----

-This README provides a clear overview of the project and guides users on how to get started with EthenaSea.